Hashtag Web3 Logo

 Mark Zuckerberg on Web3: The Metaverse, Centralization, and the Future of the Internet

-An in-depth look at Mark Zuckerberg's evolving relationship with Web3, from his ambitious metaverse pivot with Meta to his views on decentralization and the creator economy.
+An in-depth look at Mark Zuckerberg's evolving relationship with Web3, from his ambitious metaverse pivot with Meta to his views on decentralization and.

 Mark Zuckerberg on Web3: The Metaverse, Centralization, and the Future of the Internet - Hashtag Web3 article cover